victoresque/ML2017FALL/final/README.md

 ## Run testing

-  First put test-v1.1.json in src/R-net/data/
+  First, put test-v1.1.json in src/R-net/data/

   Then run src/R-net/test.sh, the result will be src/R-net/prediction.csv